-Create a conceptual plan for the Homestead corridor Special Area with a cohesive set of land use and streetscape regulations and guidelines for the South De Anza area.
+Create a conceptual plan for the Homestead Road Special Area with a cohesive set of land use and streetscape regulations and guidelines.

 Primarily retail, commercial and residential uses, with some limited quasi-public use.
 Redevelopment of neighborhood centers should be based on the "neighborhood center" concept discussed earlier in this element.
-See Figure LU-1 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria.

-Policy LU-23.3: Connectivity
+POLICY LU-23.3: CONNECTIVITY